|This page is current as of December 2023.

 John Stott – Message of Galatians: Only One Way (The Bible Speaks Today).
 John Stott is a powerful commentator who inevitably has fascinating insights; he is also strong in distilling important points down to pithy phrases.
 I always benefit from reading his commentaries.
 This one is highly regarded and apparently makes an excellent choice for the pastor or devotional reader alike.
 (Amazon, Logos)

 Richard Longenecker – Galatians (Word Biblical Commentary).
 Carson recommends Longenecker’s work as one of his two top recommendations for Galatians (along with Bruce).
 A couple of its strengths are apparently the long introduction and its explanation of the Jewish context of the book.
 Jim Rosscup says, “Longenecker leaves few stones unturned, at least the more crucial ones, and is helpful on views, reasons, and summation as well as detail on individual issues.”
 This one will likely appeal to scholars and well-trained pastors more than to the general reader.
 (Amazon, Westminster Books, Logos)

 I have not yet found reviews of Thomas Schreiner’s new volume in the Zondervan Exegetical Commentary series, but expect that it must be excellent and will soon take its place in the top-five.
-(Amazon, Westminster Books)
+(Amazon, Westminster Books, Logos)